Get insider access

 19.9 kHz

 The Bose Soundbar 900 has a satisfactory stereo frequency response.
 Thanks to its room correction feature, which Bose calls ADAPTiQ, you can optimize its audio reproduction based on your room's unique acoustic characteristics.
 With this feature on, the bar has a pretty balanced sound profile, especially in the mids, where most vocals and lead instruments reproduce.
 You get a little extra punch in the bass range to help bring bass-heavy music to life.
 Overall, it's suitable for listening to many different types of audio content, with clear dialogue in TV shows and movies as well as detailed voices and instruments in your favorite music.
-That said, your seat doesn't shake in action-packed scenes—as with most standalone bars, it lacks an extended low-bass.
+That said, your seat doesn't shake in action-packed scenes—as with most standalone bars, it lacks an extended low bass but delivers extra boom to compensate.
 You can always take a look at the Bose Smart Soundbar 900 with Speakers + Bass Module if you want more thump and rumble in the mix, though.

 Similar to the Bose Smart Ultra Soundbar, this setup has features like Phaseguide that are designed to play stereo content through more than usual channels for a more immersive sound.
 You notice audio playing from the center channel as well as the left and right stereo channels.
 This results in a wider and more dimensional sound.